catseye/Fountain/doc/Design-of-Fountain.md

 It turns out there are a number of snags with this goal, however, so we treat it as more of a "moral" goal than a practically achievable one.

-But let's talk about being restricted to CFLs first before exploring those snags.

-Parsing a context-sensitive language is a PSPACE-complete problem.
-So if all a system can do is parse CSLs, it does mean that it isn't Turing-complete.
+We will examine these snags in subsections below.

+#### Can we not show that Fountain is equivalent to the CSGs?

+So, if we could say that for every Fountain grammar there's an equivalent CSG that accepts and rejects the very same strings, and show how to derive it mechanically, then we could say Fountain captures exactly the CSLs.

+However, Fountain is structured differently enough from the CSGs (see "shuttling" vs. "ancillary context", above) that this would not be a simple task.

+The structure of Fountain, in fact, closely resembles the structure of recursive functions.
+Productions can pass arguments to other productions, and productions can refer to themselves.

+But even if we restrict the structure that Fountain has here to that of the primitive recursive functions (PR), we run into a problem when we try to compare it to the structure of the CSGs.

+We will elaborate on this problem in the next subsection.

+#### Where do the CSLs even end?

+Although the current state of theoretical computer science can say where the CFLs end and the CSLs begin, it seems to be unable to say exactly where the CSLs end (without making direct reference to CSGs).

+Here's what is known:

+*   Parsing a CSG is a PSPACE-complete problem.
+That is, the problem of taking a description of a CSG and a string and accepting if the string is a member of the language and rejecting if it isn't, is in PSPACE, and is at least as complex as any other problem in PSPACE.
+*   Every CSL is equivalent to a linear-bounded automaton (LBA).
+This is true even if we don't describe our CSL with a CSG.
+An LBA will execute in NSPACE(n), where n is the linear bound.
+This suggests (though I haven't seen it spelled out this way, unfortunately) that the problem of simulating an LBA (i.e. take a description of an LBA and a string on input, accept iff LBA accepts that string) is also PSPACE-complete.
+It would make sense if it was.
+Parsing a CSL is, at any rate, somewhere in PSPACE.
+*   Computing a primitive recursive function is NEXPTIME-complete.
+That is, the problem of taking a description of a PR function and an integer and accepting if that function computes that integer and rejecting if it doesn't, is in NEXPTIME, and is at least as complex as any other problem in NEXPTIME.
-At the same time, PSPACE is a huge computational class, one which is known to contain NP, and is thought to be quite a bit larger.
+*   PSPACE is known to be contained in NEXPTIME, but the containment is not known to be strict.
-NP-complete problems already are generally considered "intractable";
-so for all practical purposes, PSPACE ought to be ample.
+*   Therefore we don't know if there are any problems that are in NEXPTIME that aren't in PSPACE.
+*   Therefore we don't know if there are any PR functions which can be expressed as a CSL.
+(Because if there were, we could seperate NEXPTIME and PSPACE, and we haven't.)

+Therefore we don't have an indication of which PR functions are expressible as CSLs, and which aren't.

+Therefore we don't have a good way to look at a Fountain grammar and say if it describes a CSL, or something outside the CSLs (for example, a primitive recursive function).

-### Is generating a string that is a member of a CSL also in PSPACE?
+#### Is generating a string that is a member of a CSL also in PSPACE?

-This is less clear.
-I think there is a good chance it is, so long as the generation goals (that is, the parameters given as input) are defined, because then the grammar is something like a transducer: given a string, get a set of parameters; given a set of parameters, get a string.
-It should be "equally context-sensitive" in both directions.
+Honestly, I don't know.
+I haven't come across anything about this in the literature yet.

+My guess is that it is, based on the following reasoning.
+An acceptor for a CSL can be turned into a parser for that CSL, one which outputs some of its context (e.g. outputting `n=3` when given `aaabbbccc`), efficiently.
+This parser can also be rephrased as a transducer (e.g. it outputs `aaabbbccc` when given `n=3`; this sort of thing is exactly Fountain's purpose).
+This reverse "generation" process is no more and no less fundamentally complex than the original "parsing" process.
+So it too is in PSPACE.

-But I could be wrong.
+But that's a guess.
+I don't know.

 It could also be the case that the generation goals are not sufficiently defined, and Fountain keeps searching forever for a satisfying string, and never finds one.

-Then we'd need to weaken our complexity claim to something like "When generating a string terminates, it uses only polynomial space".
+In that case, we'd need to weaken our complexity claim to something like "When generating a string terminates, it uses only polynomial space".

-### How does Fountain ensure no Fountain grammar strays outside PSPACE?

-Preventing Fountain from expressing languages which are not context-sensitive is still an open line of inquiry.
-Clearly we must disallow unrestricted recursion, but the best way of doing this is less clear.

-### What if we restrict Fountain to well-founded recursion?
+#### What if we restrict the recursion that Fountain is capable of, in some way?

 Even if we limit the recursion to well-founded recursion (such as found in [Exanoke][]), primitive recursive computations can still be expressed.
 Primitive recursion is known to be able to solve any problem in NEXPTIME.

-PSPACE is contained in NEXPTIME, but it's not known if the containment is strict.
-That is, it's not known if there are problems in NEXPTIME that aren't in PSPACE.

-Indeed there is something interesting here that I should write about.
-If we could show that primitive recursion could accept some language that a context-sensitive grammar could not accept, we could seperate NEXPTIME and SPACE!
-Given how many researchers have tried to do that and not succeeded, it's not likely that me, in the course of designing a computer language, will find a distinction that they haven't.
-Well-founded recursion would restrict us to NEXPTIME and we don't _know_ that's not the same thing as being restricted to PSPACE (i.e. the CFLs) -- so that is probably the best we can do in practice.

-### What if we forbid recursion entirely?

-Forbidding recursion entirely will certainly prevent going outside of NEXPTIME -- so long as we also confirm that every instance of every repetition construct necessarily consumes one or more tokens from the input string.
+Forbidding recursion entirely might help -- so long as we also confirm that every instance of every repetition construct necessarily consumes one or more tokens from the input string, to prevent unbounded looping.

 But expressing grammatical structures such as nested parenthesis using repetition alone might be inconvenient to the point of being obnoxious.

-And we need to be careful to still allow all CSLs to be expressed, which might prove cumbersome to show.
+And it remains unclear if it would help us show that the parsing process can be captured by a CSL and does not allow the equivalent of PR functions to be constructed.

 ### Why would we want to support local variables?